Components of the power price

 Levy for industry rebate on grid fees (1.3%)

-Prices remain stable after first drop in years
+Prices rise again after first drop in years

-But in 2015, consumer prices have eased for the first time in years, helped by a decline in the renewable energy surcharge.
-This edged down for the first time since its introduction in 2000, to 6.17 cents per kWh from 6.24 cents in 2014.
-But in 2016, it rose again to 6.354 cents.
-Consumer prices too have since been brought back to previous levels, according to price comparison website Check24.
+In 2015, consumer prices eased for the first time in years.
+This was due to a decline in the renewable energy surcharge, which edged down for the first time since its introduction in 2000, from 6.24 cents in 2014 to 6.17 cents per kWh in the following year.
+But since 2016, it is again on the rise, currently standing at to 6.88 cents.
+Consumer prices too have since been brought back to previous levels, reaching a new peak of 29.16 cents/kWh in 2017.

 Even as wholesale prices dropped in recent years, electricity providers were slow to pass these price cuts on to retail customers.
 In 2015, some companies had begun to do so.
-Verivox said in late December of that year, that an average household using 4,000 kilowatts a year had to pay about 1 percent less than in 2014.
-The gap between the more expensive basic providers, usually local utilities, and cheaper providers had widened further in 2015.
-The site urged consumers to switch power suppliers in order to cut bills.
+However, according to Verivox, an average household using 4,000 kilowatts a year had to pay about 1 percent more in early 2017 than one year before.
+As price increases varied considerably among suppliers, the site urged consumers to switch their suppliers in order to cut bills.
+For the average 4-person-household, annual prices could vary by as much as almost 470 euros, Verivox said.

 Despite being certain to see further price hikes, a stable majority of Germans support the Energiewende and consider it generally beneficial for the economy.
 A possible explanation would be that electricity consumed only 2.3 percent of households’ disposable income in 2015, up from 1.78 percent in 1998 and back to mid-1980s levels, before the liberalisation of the power market in 1998 lowered prices.